rileyhales/tethys-analytics/README.md

 <h1>Tethys Portal Analytics Viewer App</h1>

 <p> The Tethys Portal Analytics Viewer App allows portal administrators to track and visualize the usage of Tethys applications for Tethys 2.1 and later.
-Analytics data are provided by Google Analytics and and implemented in the Tethys environment using the Django-Analytical python package.
+Analytics data are provided by Google Analytics and implemented in the Tethys environment using the Django-Analytical python package.
 For information about these services, refer to:</p>
 <li><b>Tethys:</b> <a href="http://www.tethysplatform.org/" target="_blank">http://www.tethysplatform.org/</a>
 <li><b>Google Analytics:</b> <a href="https://analytics.google.com/" target="_blank">https://analytics.google.com/</a>
 <li><b>Django-Analytical:</b> <a href="https://github.com/jazzband/django-analytical" target="_blank">https://github.com/jazzband/django-analytical</a>

 <p>This application was built by Riley Hales at the Brigham Young University Hydroinformatics Lab, 2019.

+<h2>Security Warnings</h2>
+<p>If you modify this app and use GitHub to track your changes, you need to exclude the Google Analytics API key from your commits for security reasons.
+If you forget, you should immediately return to <a target="_blank" href="console.developers.google.com">console.developers.google.com</a> and deauthorize that key.
+Follow the instructions below to set up a new analytics reporting service account and generate a new key.
+If you followed these instructions, the key should only be valid for queries, not modifications of your Google account so your account will remain safe but you will leak personal information.</p>
+<p>By using this app and creating Google Analytics accounts, you will agree to the responsible use of the information gathered about your users.
+You should follow any applicable best practices to ensure this information is not made publicly available or misused.</p>

 <h2>Configuration Instructions</h2>